 The G20 does not have a permanent secretariat or staff.
 Instead, the G20 Presidency rotates annually among the members.
 The G20 Presidency is responsible for bringing together the G20 agenda in consultation with other members and in response to developments in the global economy.
 To ensure continuity, the Presidency is supported by a “troika” made up of the current, immediate past and next host countries.
 Read more

-First Education Working Group Meeting
+Second Agriculture Working Group Meeting

-LATEST G20 NEWS
+G20 NEWS

 Read More